LinkedMusiciansLinkedMusicians LinkedMusicians

 Licensing High Risk of Subscription Shift Expected Perpetual License Focus

-The most significant “win” for every producer is that we avoided the “Subscription Giant” fate.
-For months, the community was rightly worried that a tech titan like Apple or a subscription-only specialist might acquire NI.
-That path would have almost certainly meant the end of the perpetual license model, forcing creators into a “rent-to-play” ecosystem.
+The most significant “win” for every producer is that we avoided seeing NI being bought by a company likely to make them subscripton-only.
+For months, many of us were deeply concerned that a tech titan like Apple or a subscription-only specialist might acquire NI.
+That path would have almost certainly meant the end of the perpetual license model, forcing creators into a “rent-to-play” ecosystem. inMusic’s track record puts those concerns to rest.

 By joining inMusic, NI has found a partner that speaks the language of production hardware.
 Because inMusic’s core business is built on selling “steel”—the physical instruments we touch, like Akai Professional and Moog Music—they have a different incentive.
 They aren’t in the business of locking your plugin folder behind a monthly paywall; they are in the business of selling hardware that utilizes great software.
 This suggests that the perpetual license strategy for Komplete and Maschine is safe for the foreseeable future.